geraldopmj/Arqueokit/README.md

 \* FUNAI: Fundação Nacional dos Povos Indígenas (Brazil)

 --------------------------------------------------
+## How to install

-## External dependencies
+### External dependencies
 QGIS already comes with several built-in Python libraries, but some used by the plugin must be installed manually, as they are not included in the standard QGIS Python environment.
-### **Libraries you must install**
 You must install the following external libraries via `pip` (using the **OSGeo4W Shell**):

-    pip install pandas
-    pip install matplotlib
-    pip install seaborn
-    pip install rasterio
-    pip install shapely
-    pip install pillow
-    pip install requests
+    pip install pandas matplotlib seaborn rasterio shapely pillow requests

 ### **What each library is for:**